Polarization of Quantum Channels using Clifford-based Channel Combining: Quantum Polarization Using Only Nine Clifford Gates

 \end{itemize}

-Now, we prove that two Clifford gates $C'$ and $C''$, such that $C'' = SC'$, used to combine two copies of a quantum channel $\mathcal{W}$ with qubit input, yield the same Réyni-Bhattacharyya parameter of the bad/good channels.
-Although this property is weaker that the one in Lemma~\ref{lemma:equiv_conditions}, which holds for any two quantum channels $\mathcal{M}$ and $\mathcal{N}$, it is sufficient for whatever we need here.
+Now, we prove that two Clifford gates $C'$ and $C''$, such that $C'' = SC'$, used to combine two copies of a quantum channel $\mathcal{W}$ with qubit input, yield the same Rényi-Bhattacharyya parameter of the bad/good channels.
+Although this property is weaker than the one in Lemma~\ref{lemma:equiv_conditions}, which holds for any two quantum channels $\mathcal{M}$ and $\mathcal{N}$, it is sufficient for whatever we need here.

 \begin{lemma} Let $C', C'' \in \mathcal{C}_2$, such that $C'' = SC'$, where $S$ is the swap gate.
 Then, for two copies of a quantum channel $\mathcal{W}$ with qubit input,

 \end{lemma}